waffle-iron/rpcops-onmetal-labconfigurator/README.md

 # IMPORTANT
 Before you run this, ensure that your host machine has acpi=noirq in the kernel parameters for boot
 This is necessary as there is a bug whereby the total number of CPUs will not be available if not done
+This requirement will more than likely be removed going forward as issue has been raised with images team

 #### Quick Fix (root or sudo required)
 ```shell